-Runway lighting systems mark the edges, centerline, and edges of the runway, which allow pilots to take off with confidence.
+Runway lighting systems mark the centerline and and edges of the runway, which allow pilots to take off with confidence.

-Landing a plane is made much easier thanks to approach lights, which extend past the end of the runway and helps pilots align the plane properly.
+Landing a plane is made much easier thanks to approach lights, which extend past the end of the runway and help pilots align the plane properly.

-These point the pilots towards a set of touchdown lights, which cover the first 3,000 feet of runway and pave the way for an easy touchdown.
+These point the pilots towards a set of touchdown lights, which cover the first 3,000 feet of runway and pave the way for an easy landing.